What To Do If You’ve Been Catfished?

 You’ve probably heard of the term “catfish” from the documentary of the same name in 2010, which followed the story of a man named Nev who was catfished by a woman he met online; and has now become a popular MTV reality TV series that consists of helping people uncover whether or not their love interests are real or fake.
-The term is commonly used to describe someone who creates a fake social media profile to trick someone into a relationship or lure them into a scam.
+The term is commonly used to describe someone who creates a fake profile on social media to trick someone into a relationship or lure them into a scam.
 Catfishing has become a common problem on social media, and it can happen to anyone.
 If you ask, “I’ve been catfished, What do I do?” read on to learn how to protect yourself.

-And remember information from others is all over the dark web but you can learn how to remove it.
+And remember information from others is all over the dark web but you can learn how to remove it

 Signs of Being Catfished

-1) Refusal to Meet in Person
+1) Refusal to Meet in Person or Video Chat

 One clear sign you may be getting catfished is when your online love interest refuses to meet in person or speak via video chat.
 This could be due to various excuses, including distance, illness, or personal reasons.
 While everyone is entitled to privacy, this clearly indicates that the person you’re talking to doesn’t want to reveal their true identity.